 Self-hosted ecommerce websites are sites that you, the business owner, builds or hires a developer to build, and placed on a dedicated or shared hosting environment.
-The other option for ecommerce sites is to go with a hosted option, but as I outlined in another article, self-hosted options give you greater flexibility and control over the end result.
+The other option for ecommerce sites is to go with a hosted option, but self-hosted options give you greater flexibility and control over the end result.

 With that said, most developers are not going to build a truly custom solution, simply because in website development, especially in ecommerce, there is really no reason to reinvent the wheel.
 The following shopping cart applications have just about every conceivable feature you could want in an online storefront, already programmed and tested by hundreds or even thousands of successful websites.
 You will most likely still need to hire a developer to customize the solutions for you, and they will have their own opinions on which solution is best, but you do have a say, so here is a short synopsis of the top 5 shopping cart solutions.

 The king of all ecommerce applications is WooCommerce which has a market share of 28% of all ecommerce storefronts online today.
 The main reason WooCommerce is so dominant in the industry is that it works well with the WordPress content management system, which runs most new websites today.
 In fact, WooCommerce won’t work as a standalone application, it requires WordPress to already be installed.
 Really, if you are running or planning to run a WordPress site, your search is over, use WooCommerce.
 It is fast, well designed, and constantly updated with new features by Automattic, the guys behind WordPress.com.

 WooCommerce is extendable to an almost infinite degree.
 Any feature of function you can think of can be added with an extension available from dozens of plug-in creators.
 Codecanyon, for example, currently lists 1,246 WooCommerce plugins allowing you to customize shopping, checkout, payment, products options, social and third-party application integration, and every conceivable shipping and tax situation.